Mr. Bauer’s more noteworthy public cases include:

 - PG&E San Bruno Explosion Cases: Defended grand jury investigation, with no individuals indicted; Trial counsel in a two-month criminal trial in which the fine was reduced from US$1.14 billion to just US$3 million; Civil counsel for hundreds of personal injury lawsuits

-- Silicon Valley Voicemail Case: Won a complete defense verdict in the infamous Jasmine v.
+- Silicon Valley Voicemail Case: Won a complete defense verdict in the Jasmine v.
 Marvell trade secrets case following a two-month jury trial

 - Norwegian Money Laundering Trial: Won an acquittal as co-counsel defending an international businessman in Oslo criminal court